-How do you order components for Turn-Key orders?We order volume quantities if the parts in your bill of material are common and none remain in our inventory.
+How do you order components for Turn-Key orders?We order volume quantities if the parts in your Bill of Materials are common, and none remain in our inventory.
 If we generally keep your chosen parts in stock, you will pay little or nothing for these components.
-For uncommon parts used in your BOM, we usually order 5% or 5 spare parts (depending on size and cost) to accomplish your order without missing parts or shortages due to Production Loss.
+For uncommon parts listed in your BOM, we usually order 5% or 5 spare parts (depending on size and cost) to accomplish your order without missing parts or shortages due to Production Loss.
 We cover the cost of production loss on our end, so you never have to worry about paying extra.
 If we encounter any Issues With BOM Components, such as a large minimum order for a certain part, we will communicate with you to find the best solution.

 What is the lead time on a turn-key order?The overall project Lead Time is the sum Parts Procurement lead time and PCB Assembly lead time.
-However, we try to shorten the time line by streamlining resources.
-For instance, once we receive your gerber file for PCB fabrication and BOM for assembly, we will start to prepare the stencil for your board and complete the fabrication concurrently with the parts procurement process.
+However, we try to shorten the time line by streamlining our PCB Assembly Process.
+For instance, once we receive your Gerber Files for PCB Fabrication and BOM for PCB Assembly, we will start to prepare the stencil for your board and complete the fabrication concurrently with the parts procurement process.

-Is there a minimum order size for turn-key orders?No. We have no restrictions on your order size.
-However, larger orders are more cost effective.
-We would like to have your target price with your Bittele account manager, we can work with you to find a good solution for your specific needs in cost reduction.
+Is there a minimum order size for turn-key orders?No. We have no restrictions on your order size; however, larger orders are more cost effective.
+If you discuss your target price with your Bittele account manager, we can work with you to find a good solution for your specific needs in cost reduction.

-What happens to the leftover components on Turn-Key orders?We can keep your leftover parts in our inventory for your next order if you think these parts will be used again.
-Otherwise we can ship spare parts with your completed order so you may have them for troubleshooting and repairs.
+What happens to the leftover components on Turn-Key orders?We can keep your leftover parts in our inventory for your next order if you think these parts will be used again; otherwise, we can ship spare parts with your completed order so you have access to them for troubleshooting and repairs.
 For testing and evaluation purposes in your lab, you can also order the regular parts from us for free.
-Please don't forget to inquire with us when your PCBs are are ready for shipment.
+Please don't forget to inquire with us when your PCBs are ready for shipment.